-Approved: September 2021 - Date of review: September 2023
+Approved: August 2023 - Date of Review: August 2025 Page 1

 Recognising Positive Behaviour

 Whenever a child has achieved a goal, however small or large, it has to be recognised.
 The school acknowledges that pupils work better when their good work and good behaviour is recognised.
 Teachers will praise pupils on their good behaviour, enthusiasm and hard work verbally or by writing positive comments in the planner or on their work.